 2. Request accreditation

-– The sponsor LO/AAP will declare that the applicant has satisfied the safeguarding and technical competence checks required by their organisation and officially endorse the application for accreditation.
+– The sponsor LO/AAP will initially review the application and declare that the applicant has satisfied the safeguarding and technical competence checks required by their organisation.
+This officially endorses the application for accreditation and the approved application is submitted to the DofE office for checking and authorisation.

 – The sponsor LO/AAP submits the approved application to the DofE Region/Country office for checking and authorisation.